We will provide you with a fee estimate when we understand the nature and scope of your instructions.

 Our charges are not contingent and will be payable whether or not a matter proceeds to completion.

-For some categories of work, we have prepared fee information setting out in more detail the fees we expect to charge – please click on the relevant links below:
+For some categories of work we have prepared fee information setting out in more detail the fees we would expect to charge – the links on this page contain the additional fee information relevant to these categories of work.